|Posted by Anna H. on December 30, 2014 at 1:55 AM|

 About 22 years later, lawyer John Carter and his assistant Ingrid arrive in a small Massachusetts town.
 He meets with the town's nobles, Mayor Adams, Sheriff Bill Mason, Tess Howard, and Charlie Towman.
 John is revealed to be Jeffrey Butler's lawyer.
 Jeffrey is Wilfred Butler's grandson.
 Jeffrey Butler tries selling the Butler mansion for $50,000 by noon the next day.

 After John Carter calls his wife, it has been revealed, that he's cheating on her with his assistant, Ingrid.
 John and Ingrid stay the night at the Butler mansion for dinner and sex.
-While they're having sex, they're slaughtered with an axe in bed.
+During sex, they are slaughtered in bed with an axe.

 Then, the killer calls the police station's phone operator (Tess) in a low, muffled voice.
 The killer claims to be "Marianne."